jbjorne/ExGen/README.md

 ## Randomizing exercises

-Exercise scripts take a seed value parameter, which can be used to initialize a random number generator.
+Some scripts use a seed value parameter, which can be used to initialize a random number generator.
 The seed value can be defined with the -s switch.

+## Defining variables

+Questions are written using Markdown text where variables computed by the associated Python script can be inserted using the link syntax `[value](type)`.
+If the `value` is a variable name found in the dictionary returned by the Python script, it is replaced by the value in the dictionary.
+Variables do not need to be typed, but several types are supported.

+### Answers

+The type `answer` marks the variable as an answer which supports different answer types.
+The answer can be a simple string or number, or it can be a multiple choice question.
+Multiple choice answers can be defined as a semicolon-separated list (CSV) or as a JSON list or dictionary.

+### Solutions

+The types `solution:begin` and `solution:end` can be used to enclose a solution section which can be revealed to the students only after the exam.

+### Tables

+Tables can be defined as named variables produced by the script.
+A table is defined as a dictionary object with the key `type` set as `table`.
+The `rows` of the table can be defined either as a list of lists or dictionaries.
+Answers can be embedded in tables as dictionary objects with the `type` set as `answer` and the `value` as the answer value.

 ## Advanced usage